 Brian is a design leader who brings together left-brain, analytical thinking and right-brain, intuitive artistry to create meaningful solutions to design challenges.
 He is formally educated as both Mechanical Engineer and Graphic Artist, with hands-on experience in both design environments.

-Currently Brian is on the Yahoo!
-Ads & Data Platform UX team, building the tools that enable advertisers to run campaigns on the web and leverage Yahoo! data.
-Yahoo! is cool, and it’s awesome to be part of a great design team building complex software.
+Until Verizon's acquisition of Yahoo!
+Brian was on the Ads & Data UX team, building platform tools that enable advertisers to run campaigns on the web and leverage Yahoo! data.
+Yahoo! was cool, and it was awesome to be part of a great design team building complex software.

 Brian spent the better part of 2015 on the Visa Digital Solutions team creating card-holder mobile apps and responsive web products for Visa’s card issuers.